Aeschylus: Niobe

+Influence

 Influence on Greek drama and culture

 The theatre was just beginning to evolve when Aeschylus started writing for it.
 Earlier playwrights such as Thespis had already expanded the cast to include an actor who was able to interact with the chorus.
 Aeschylus added a second actor, allowing for greater dramatic variety, while the chorus played a less important role.
 He is sometimes credited with introducing skenographia, or scene-decoration, though Aristotle gives this distinction to Sophocles.
 Aeschylus is also said to have made the costumes more elaborate and dramatic, and made his actors wear platform boots (cothurni) to make them more visible to the audience.
-According to a later account of Aeschylus' life, the chorus of Furies in the first performance of the Eumenides were so frightening when they entered that children fainted and patriarchs urinated and pregnant women went into labour.
+According to a later account of Aeschylus's life, the chorus of Furies in the first performance of the Eumenides were so frightening when they entered that children fainted, patriarchs urinated, pregnant women went into labour.

 Aeschylus wrote his plays in verse.
 No violence is performed onstage.
 The plays have a remoteness from daily life in Athens, relating stories about the gods, or being set, like The Persians, far away.
-Aeschylus' work has a strong moral and religious emphasis.
+Aeschylus's work has a strong moral and religious emphasis.
 The Oresteia trilogy concentrated on humans' position in the cosmos relative to the gods and divine law and divine punishment.

-Aeschylus' popularity is evident in the praise that the comic playwright Aristophanes gives him in The Frogs, produced some 50 years after Aeschylus' death.
+Aeschylus's popularity is evident in the praise that the comic playwright Aristophanes gives him in The Frogs, produced some 50 years after Aeschylus's death.
 Aeschylus appears as a character in the play and claims, at line 1022, that his Seven against Thebes "made everyone watching it to love being warlike".
 He claims, at lines 1026–7, that with The Persians he "taught the Athenians to desire always to defeat their enemies."
 Aeschylus goes on to say, at lines 1039ff., that his plays inspired the Athenians to be brave and virtuous.